 The first Putney Bridge opened in 1729.
-It was wooden and was known as Fulham Bridge at the time as it connects Putney and Fulham.
+It was wooden and was known as Fulham Bridge at the time as it connected Putney and Fulham.

-In 1795, a feminist writer called Mary Woollstonecraft jumped off the bridge when discovered that her husband was an adulterer.
-She was rescued and went on to get rid of her cheating husband and to marry William Godwin.
+In 1795, a feminist writer called Mary Wollstonecraft jumped off the bridge when she discovered that her husband was an adulterer.
+She was rescued and went on to get rid of her cheating husband and marry William Godwin.
 Their daughter Mary went on to write Frankenstein.

-In 1886 the bridge took its current arch form and it was widened in 1933.
+In 1886 the bridge took its current arch form and was widened in 1933.
 One of the things for which Putney Bridge is best known is that it has been the starting point for the annual Cambridge and Oxford University Boat Race since 1845.
-There is a stone marker for the actual start line 420 feet upstream of Putney bridge.
+A stone marker is for the actual start line 420 feet upstream of Putney bridge.

-Putney Bridge is also the only bridge in London that has a church at each end.
-On the northern Fulham side is All Saint’s Church – this was the church which featured in the movie The Omen.
+This London famous bridge is also the only one in London with a church at each end.
+On the northern Fulham side is All Saint’s Church – this was the church featured in the movie The Omen.

-On the south side is St Mary’s Church in Putney which is home to a great Farmer’s Market on Saturdays.
+On the south side is St Mary’s Church in Putney, home to a great Farmer’s Market on Saturdays.

 Best Ways to Experience Putney Bridge & nearby